People who are genuinely kind but have no close friends usually display these 7 behaviors (without realizing it)

 There’s something heartbreaking about watching a genuinely kind person drift through life without a close circle.
 These are the people who will give you the shirt off their back, help you move house on a rainy day, or check in when you’re sick—yet they somehow remain on the periphery of social groups, never quite forging deep connections.

-As someone who’s spent a good part of my life observing human behavior—through both my psychology background and years of writing—I’ve come to realize that kindness doesn’t automatically translate to connection.
+As someone who’s spent a good part of my life observing human behavior, I’ve come to realize that kindness doesn’t automatically translate to connection.
 In fact, some behaviors that stem from a kind heart can inadvertently create distance.

 In this article, I want to explore 7 behaviors that kind but friendless people often display—without even realizing it.